IDENTIFICATION OF ENTEROBACTERIACEAE

 1. Use a sterile transfer pipette to transfer half of the inoculated MR-VP broth to a clean test tube.
 Label this tube “VP”.
 Leave the other half of the inoculated broth in the original MR-VP broth test tube.
 Label this tube “MR”.

 2. MR TEST Add 10 drops of Methyl Red reagent to “MR” tube.
 Methyl red is a pH indicator that will detect mixed acid production.
 Record the reactions and results on the worksheet.
+Dispose of the methyl red tubes in the discard rack at the back of the lab.

 3. VP TEST First add 15 drops of Barritt’s A reagent (alpha-napththol) and then add 5 drops of Barritt’s B (40% KOH) to the “VP” tube.
 NOTEA reversal in the order of the reagents may result in a weak-positive or false-negative reaction.
 Mix the tube well by flicking it with your fingers and then let it sit undisturbed in a test tube rack for 20 minutes.
 A positive reaction indicates the bacteria ferment glucose via the butanediol fermentation pathway.
 Record the reactions and results on the worksheet.
+Dispose of the VP tubes in the discard rack at the back of the lab.

 Red broth = MR Positive